IntelLabs/networkgym/docs/index.md

 lastpage:
 ---

-# NetworkGym: Democratizing Network AI Research and Development
+# NetworkGym: Democratizing Network AI
 NetworkGym is an innovative Simulation-as-a-Service framework designed to democratize Network AI Research and Development.
-At the core of NetworkGym lies the simplified representation of reinforcement learning known as the "agent-environment loop," which facilitates seamless integration with various network agents.
+At the core of NetworkGym is the streamlined concept of the "agent-environment loop" in reinforcement learning.

 ```{figure} network_gym_intro.png
 ---